 NQF supports measurement approaches that cross all settings within the healthcare delivery system and that contribute to improved patient outcomes.
 However, the measurement of care coordination is fraught with difficulty.
 Who are the accountable entities, and at what point does their accountability begin and end?
+How can the needs and preferences of patients and their families be captured in measures of care coordination?
 How can information from different settings, such as hospitals and ambulatory care, be easily shared?
 And, perhaps most important: how might systems measure truly effective care coordination, and not merely a transfer of information?